olvaffe/olv-notes/graphics/apis/spirv.md

       - optional instruction type id
       - optional instruction result id
     - word X..(count-1): optional operands
-- logical layout of a spir-v module
+- 2.4.
+Logical Layout of a Module
   - instructions must be in the following order
   - all `OpCapability` instructions
     - declare what caps the module uses